Fictionby Enrique Vila-Matas

 Translated from Spanish by Sophie Hughes and Margaret Jull Costa

-Mac is currently unemployed and lives on his wife’s earnings from her furniture restoration business.
+Mac is currently unemployed and lives on his wife’s earnings.
 An avid reader, he decides at the age of sixty to keep a diary.
-Mac’s wife, Carmen, a dyslexic born of dyslexic parents, thinks he is simply wasting his time and risking sliding further into depression—but Mac persists, and is determined that this diary will not turn into a novel.
-However, one day, he has a chance encounter with a near neighbor, a highly successful author who once wrote a collection of enigmatic, willfully obscure stories.
-Mac decides that, while he will not write his own stories, he will read, revise, and improve his neighbor’s, which are mostly narrated by a ventriloquist who has lost the ability to speak in different voices.
+Mac’s wife, a dyslexic, thinks he is simply wasting his time and risking sliding further into depression—but Mac persists, and is determined that this diary won’t turn into a novel.
+However, one day, he has a chance encounter with a neighbor, a successful author of a collection of enigmatic, willfully obscure stories.
+Mac decides that he will read, revise, and improve his neighbor’s stories, which are mostly narrated by a ventriloquist who has lost the ability to speak in different voices.
 As Mac embarks on this task, he finds that the stories have a strange way of imitating life.
 Or is life imitating the stories?
-As the novel progresses, Mac becomes stranger and more adrift from reality, and both he and we become ever more immersed in literature: a literature haunted by death, but alive with the sheer pleasure of writing.
+As the novel progresses, Mac becomes more adrift from reality, and both he and we become ever more immersed in literature: a literature haunted by death, but alive with the sheer pleasure of writing.

 Paperback(published Apr, 30 2019)

 - Page Count